UPPMAX/UPPMAX-documentation/docs/software/vscode_on_pelle.md

 ### 9. Done

-You are now connected: there is a new window with VSCode connected to Rackham.
+You are now connected: there is a new window with VSCode connected to Pelle.

 ???- question "How does that look like?"